Best Organic Baby Formula: 2021 Buyers Guide

 Made with the same wonderful ingredients as HiPP HA Stage 1, the follow-on formula is designed for babies six months and older who display symptoms of milk protein sensitivity.
 HiPP HA Stage 2 contains organic skim milk, organic lactose, organic vegetable oils, and whey protein hydrolysate for easier digestion.

-To help boost the immune system and gut microbiome, both prebiotics and probiotics are included, as well as omega-3 and omega-6 fatty acids in the form of ALA, DHA, and ARA.
+To help boost the immune system and gut microbiome, both prebiotics and probiotics are included, as well as omega-3 and omega-6 fatty acids.
 It’s free from soy, corn syrup, GMO ingredients, and synthetic nutrients and preservatives.
 HiPP HA Stage 2 does contain some organic starch, to help thicken the formula and make it more similar to breast milk.

 HiPP HA Stage 2 is not a medical treatment, so if your baby is demonstrating symptoms of milk protein allergy, we recommend seeing your pediatrician before switching formulas.